 Rowesa is adjunct faculty at the European Graduate School in Saas Fee, Switzerland where she has been artist-in-residence.
 Primarily a visual artist, her paintings & drawings appear in professional journals and have been shown in Canada, Europe and the United States.

-For 8 years, Lee has been a core faculty member with CREATE Institute, where she co-ordinates the practicums and teaches the 16-week Foundations of Expressive Arts course.
-Lee is a member of OACCPP.
+Since 2001, Lee has been a core faculty member with CREATE Institute, where she co-ordinates the practicums and teaches the 16-week Introduction of Expressive Arts course and The Art of Trauma Course.
+Lee is a member of OACCPP and the CRPO.

-Lesley Swartz, M.Ed, is an expressive arts therapist, group facilitator, teacher, and supervisor.
+Lesley Swartz, Registered Psychotherapist, M.Ed.
+E.X.A.T. is an Associate Director and member of the Core Teaching Faculty at The Create institute as well as Coordinator/Clinical Supervisor of The Create Clinic.
+She is a Registered Psychotherapist, Expressive Arts Therapist, group facilitator, teacher, supervisor and consultant.
 She holds an undergraduate degree from Dalhousie University in International Development Studies and a Masters of Education from the Ontario Institute of Studies in Education (OISE/UT) where she focused on holistic and aesthetic education and creative community development.
+Lesley graduated from The Create Institute with a diploma in Expressive Arts Therapy, she trained for five years in Gestalt Psychotherapy at the Gestalt Institute of Toronto, and has a Diploma in Developmental Somatic Psychotherapy from The Center for Somatic Studies in New York, NY.

 The CREATE Institute